parsiya/bug-diaries/README.md

 ## Adding a New Bug

-1. Right click on any request and select `Make Custom Bug`.
+1. Right click on any request and select `Send to Bug Diaries`.
     * Every tab that supports context menus in Burp works.
 E.g., Target, Proxy, and Repeater.
 2. A new frame pops up with the request, response, host, and path (based on the